 - Light Woolens – Depending on your Destination

-- Socks – Bring the long ones that can roll up inside the trousers.
+- Socks – Bring long ones that can roll up inside the trousers.
 Do not bring the ankle-length socks

 - Gloves – Preferably Waterproof